-Upon completion of training classes held on Fridays, April 5, 12, and 19 from 9:00am – 4:00pm, Question Persuade and Refer class on April 17 from 2:00pm – 3:30pm and additional mentoring, Call Handlers are expected to make a minimum commitment of 12 hours per week for May, June, July and August of 2019.
+Upon completion of training classes held on Monday - Friday, July 30 - August (9am - 1pm), ASIST August 29 and 30 (8am-5pm), and additional mentoring, Call Handlers are expected to make a minimum commitment of 200 hours (which can be for 4 hours per week for a year or 8 hours per week for 6 months).
 Volunteers answer phone calls on scheduled shifts.
 They commit to attending continuing education and skills trainings at in-service meetings.
 Job Environment Volunteer time will be spent in an office setting utilizing phone, computer, and office skills.
 Staff supervision is provided.

 Must be at least 18 years of age.